 So are you ready to give it a go?
-You have 70 examples of positive phrases you can use with your kids.
+You have 70 examples of positive words for kids.
 Think about how you might sprinkle these phrases throughout the day.
 Add a couple from the list each week and find ways to use them.
 Then watch your kids grow.
 Trust me.
 You’ll be glad you did.

 Do you have any favorite words of encouragement you like to use with your family?
 What are your best positive words for kids.